-What is Sweden Known for? ⏩11 Things That Make Sweden the Country it is
+What is Sweden Famous for? ⏩11 Things That Make Sweden the Country it is

 What is Sweden Known for?